Table of Contents

 The reason for this is that there is a WIDE skill gap between those who are at the elite level and actively competing and literally anyone else that would want to compete.
 The NCAA ran statistics on the percentage of wrestlers that make it from High School to college.
 To get a better gauge of how elite this feat is, check this out.

 It is also important to consider the different ranking systems in BJJ & wrestling.
 BJJ offers the belt system, which ensures that the people you will be competing against will be of similar skill & experience level as you.
 Wrestling does not have a system like this.
-So in a wrestling tournament, say there are 16 guys in the bracket.
+In a wrestling tournament, say there are 16 guys in the bracket.
 Those 16 guys are likely all HAMMERS.
 So, if you do not have an extensive wrestling background, you will very unlikely do well at the tournament.

 With all that being said, there are a few opportunities for grapplers that are not traditionally wrestlers to compete.
 Depending on your location, you can find local tournaments that have an “open division” and compete in it.
 These will be in Freestyle & Greco-Roman for style.